build-on-aws/content/posts/friday-fun-style-changing-reinvent-guide/index.md

 *Prepare to embark upon an odyssey, as grand as that of yore, whilst navigating the exalted corridors of AWS re:Invent.
 Let me impart unto thee words of counsel, steeped in ancient lore, to ensure that thy journey resembles not the tragic missteps of bygone eras.*

-***1. Customize thy pilgrimage with the mobile app.*** *Just as mariners of old relied upon their astrolabes and charts, let the AWS Events mobile app be thy guiding star.
+***1. Customize thy pilgrimage with the mobile app.***<br>
+*Just as mariners of old relied upon their astrolabes and charts, let the AWS Events mobile app be thy guiding star.
 Navigate the seas of sessions, chart thy course, heed timely missives, and acquaint thyself with the vast terrains of the re:Invent realm.*

-***2. Adorn thy feet with steadfast footwear.*** *The perils of the Bataan Death March await those ill-equipped.
+***2. Adorn thy feet with steadfast footwear.***<br>
+*The perils of the Bataan Death March await those ill-equipped.
 The vastness of re:Invent, akin to the treks of olden pilgrimages, requires footwear both sturdy and comfortable.
 Tread wisely, lest thou find thyself lamenting like Caesar after his tragic crossing of the Rubicon.*

-***3. Compute thy passage from one domain to another.*** *Remember the vastness of Xerxes' Persian Empire, and how it took messengers days to traverse.
-The re:Invent domain, spanning six grand halls, demands careful consideration of the time between one's engagements, be it on foot or aboard the modern-day carriages.
+***3. Compute thy passage from one domain to another.***<br>
+*Remember the vastness of Xerxes' Persian Empire, and how it took messengers days to traverse.
+The re:Invent domain, spanning six grand halls, demands careful consideration of the time between one's engagements, be it on foot or aboard the modern-day carriages.*

-***4. Miss not the grand sessions – chart thy schedule aforetime.*** *Ere you find yourself in a predicament akin to Hannibal at the gates of Rome without adequate preparation, plan thy ventures.
+***4. Miss not the grand sessions – chart thy schedule aforetime.***<br>
+*Ere you find yourself in a predicament akin to Hannibal at the gates of Rome without adequate preparation, plan thy ventures.
 Seats in these gatherings are as coveted as places at King Arthur's Round Table.
 Arrive with promptness, for, like the fleeting grains of an hourglass, they are claimed swiftly.*

 ***5. A novice to the world of the Cloud?
-Seek ye foundational knowledge.*** *Much like young squires in the days of knighthood, approach with humility.
+Seek ye foundational knowledge.***<br>
+*Much like young squires in the days of knighthood, approach with humility.
 Drown not in the depths of advanced discourse, but begin with the rudiments, much as one would learn the art of the blade before challenging a seasoned knight.*

-***6. Seek further enlightenment at the Grand Expo.*** *In a manner reminiscent of Marco Polo's tales of the Orient, the Expo at The Venetian offers treasures manifold.
-Engage with the sagely AWS denizens, delve into the Marketplace's wonders, and behold the tapestries of success woven by partners in the AWS Partner Network Booth.
+***6. Seek further enlightenment at the Grand Expo.***<br>
+*In a manner reminiscent of Marco Polo's tales of the Orient, the Expo at The Venetian offers treasures manifold.
+Engage with the sagely AWS denizens, delve into the Marketplace's wonders, and behold the tapestries of success woven by partners in the AWS Partner Network Booth.*

-***7. Revel with us at the grand fest of re:Play.*** *After days of intense enlightenment, reminiscent of the weary Crusaders longing for respite, partake in the grand celebration that is re:Play.
+***7. Revel with us at the grand fest of re:Play.***<br>
+*After days of intense enlightenment, reminiscent of the weary Crusaders longing for respite, partake in the grand celebration that is re:Play.
 Lose thyself in harmonious melodies, or should thy heart desire, engage in games as fierce and thrilling as the ancient gladiatorial combats.*

-***8. But above all, revel in merriment and joy!*** *Much as the courts of yore bubbled with jubilation during grand feasts, let thy spirit be light and cheerful.
+***8. But above all, revel in merriment and joy!***<br>
+*Much as the courts of yore bubbled with jubilation during grand feasts, let thy spirit be light and cheerful.
 Connect, engage, and celebrate the rare confluence of minds and mirth.
 Embrace the splendour of Las Vegas, and let the essence of re:Invent infuse your soul with glee.*

 *With these words, I bid thee embark on this grand journey, armed with wisdom and ready to seize the boundless opportunities that lie ahead at AWS re:Invent.*